earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot02-custom-mapsggplot-R.md

-It looks like we have some missing values in our road types.
-We want to plot all road types even those that are `NA`.
+It looks like you have some missing values in your road types.
+You want to plot all road types even those that are `NA`.
 Let's change the roads with an `RTTYP` attribute of `NA` to "unknown".